afsuyadi/afsuyadi.github.io/README.md

-## Al Fattah Suyadi's data science and ML portfolio project
+## Al Fattah Suyadi's Data Analytic Projects

 Based on a Minimal Jekyll theme for GitHub Pages [1].